ozgeozge/PB_Assistant/docs/README.md

 # 4. Database Setup & pgvector Extension

-PB Assistant uses pgvector inside PostgreSQL.
+This application uses pgvector inside PostgreSQL.
 You must enable the extension using a Django migration.

 As this repository already includes initial migration files, you can directly continue to step [4.3](#43-apply-migrations).